 As a young girl, I trampled Johnson grass in an empty lot behind our house to create my-size rooms with tall walls of rustling green.
 In those days kids roamed about in abandoned spaces exploring the world, and I brought what I found on my journeys to my Johnson grass home to arrange and combine them—filling my spaces with all kinds of treasured detritus that I knew my older sister would think silly, and my mother wouldn’t allow inside our house.
 From an early age, no matter where I’ve lived, my idea of home has always been associated with gathering, making, and building.
 My idea of home has also included or referenced what’s outside and nature-made, as much as what is inside and fabricated by human hands.
 My love of the creative process, my appreciation for structure, and my fascination with the formal elements of found objects engages me in art-making today with the same absorption that inspired me to fill my Johnson grass houses.

-Artist INC Fellow
+2013, Completed: Artist INC Fellow

 Completed the 8-week workshop course Artist INC Argenta, sponsored by the Argenta Arts Foundation in North Little Rock, AR, and funded by the Mid-America Arts Alliance with assistance from various funding partners, including the National Endowment of the Arts.
 An informative series and an opportunity to network with fellow practicing artists, the workshop focused on defining and tracking progress of action-steps towards leading a professional life grounded in the art production.
 Thank you, Artist INC Kansas City--birthplace of the program--and thank you, Diane Hardcastle, Director of the Argenta Arts Foundation.

-Annual Festival of Ideas in Little Rock
+2013, Presenter: Annual Festival of Ideas

 Selected to present work at the 2013 Festival of Ideas sponsored by the Arkansas Times newspaper.
 Comments about recent and future work, under the title "Fascination with Fragility", will begin at noon on Saturday, September 21, at the Historic Arkansas Museum.
 Kudos to the Arkansas Times for its creative thinking and community service with this event, which features 26 "visionaries" in various disciplines sharing thoughts in three different locations.